orcaON234/Rust-vpn-project/README.md

 # Technical Overview
+Our project is building our customized vpn, implementing a suitable encryption that ensures both performance and safety.
+The core functions of the VPN we have are : server-client communication, two ways encryption & decryption, packet serialization & deserialization.

+Our own approaches in making our vpn original:
+1. Simulated server - multiple servers
+2. Change of protocols for safety (SSL/TCP)
+3. Zero knowledge proof
+4. IP detection
+5. IP masking

+Our project may not complete the list of original approaches, but any of one is sufficient to differentiate our project from other vpn projects.

 Checkpoint 1: (4/10)
 We will create the client and server and ensure that there is communication between them.
 (Communication should work even between client and server without VPN system)

 Checkpoint 2: (4/22)
 We will implement encryption and decryption.

+# Possible Challenges
+1. Implementation of zero-knowledge proof…
+2. Implementation of VPN server
+3. Assignment of IP address

 # References
 https://www.linkedin.com/pulse/implementing-vpn-server-inrust-luis-soares-m-sc--sqvkf/